An equal number of skeptics and believers are discussing “influencer marketing" lately.

 If you’re not leveraging influencers as part of your marketing strategy, you’re missing out on a seriously effective way to build your brand!
 Influencer marketing capitalizes on the high social credibility and industry relevance of prolific social media stars to carry a brand’s message.

-Influencer marketing harnesses earned media channels like word-of-mouth to carry a message, and according to a McKinsey study, is the primary motivator behind 20 to 50% of all purchasing decisions.
+Influencer marketing harnesses earned media channels like word-of-mouth to carry a message.
+These days, 49% of consumers depend on influencer recommendations for their purchasing decisions.
 When the message comes from highly credible individuals, the message carries more weight in the minds of consumers.

 In fact, according to eMarketer, 81 percent of marketers who have used influencer marketing said it was effective.
 Influencers also produce three times more word-of-mouth messages than non-influentials do, and each message sent has four times more impact on a recipient’s purchasing decision.